rpuntaie/blog/information_time_energy.rst

 `c` compares to an external time `t` already.
 `ct` removes that external time.
-This gives the proper time unit `dI` a space extend.
+This gives the proper time unit `dI` a space extent.

-A value does not move from place to place, but it has a space extend, a space quantum.
+A value does not move from place to place, but it has a space extent, a space quantum.
 The components of a value are quantized.
 In the lowest level this is `ΔpΔx = h`.